SergeMerzliakov/weblog-parser/README.md

 ## Limitations
-* Limited parsing of log file format, using regular expressions to extract key values, rather than a more complete (grammer based) parser
+* Limited parsing of log file format, using regular expressions to extract key values, rather than a more complete (grammer based) parser.
+There appears to be no decent log parsing library, and given the highly variable formats of logs, not really surprising.
 * Needs better processing of URL to distinguish valid URLs (full vs paths only)
 * Better test coverage - current tests highlight the kinds of tests required (positive, negative and edge cases)
+* Logging is basic and not of production quality